bhubinet/ionic4guide/README.md

 ```

 ## BugReport : ActionSheet in IOS not scrollable
 There is a bug in Ionic 4 when you use an action sheet in ios with a list.
 This list is not scrollable.
-To avoid this add this to your global.scss :
+To avoid that add to your global.scss :
 ```scss
 .action-sheet-group {
     overflow: auto !important;